EU and US kiss and make up on trade

 Trump had also claimed the EU had a $150bn trade surplus with the EU, but Juncker corrected him, saying it was $50bn less due to a US surplus in services.

-The commission chief even risked saying that Trump had made "a major concession" on tariffs, testing the president's thin skin, the Reuters news agency reported.
+The commission chief even said that Trump had made "a major concession" on tariffs, testing the US president's thin skin, the Reuters news agency reported.

-He also flattered the US commander-in-chief, however.
+The Luxemburger also flattered the US commander-in-chief, however.

 The two men kissed for cameras at the White House.